-In 2014, American Prairie Reserve (APR) is embarking on a three-year journey with Adventurers and Scientists for Conservation (ASC) through Landmark, an innovative new citizen science program.
+In 2014, American Prairie Reserve (APR) embarks on a three-year journey with Adventurers and Scientists for Conservation (ASC) through Landmark, an innovative new citizen science program.
 Outdoor enthusiasts have long been friends of APR and the Reserve’s rugged and remote landscape.
 Through Landmark, we are harnessing the power of this intrepid and naturally curious group to help us achieve wildlife, human history and land management goals.
 The collaboration also brings together APR President and National Geographic Fellow Sean Gerrity and Gregg Treinish, Founder/Executive of ASC and a National Geographic Emerging Explorer.

 - Wildlife interactions with fences